srikanthashish/meditation-visuals/README.md

 pip install ffmpeg-python
 ```

-For ease of use, it is also recommended that the repository be cloned using the following <code>bash</code> command:
+For ease of use, it is also recommended that the repository be cloned using the following _bash_ command:

 ```bash
 git clone https://github.com/srikanthashish/meditation-visuals.git